pressi-g/tabular-q-learning/README.md

 ## Directory Structure

 The structure of this repository is as follows:
 ```
-├── agent.py            # Contains the Tabular Q-Learning agent implementation
-├── environment.py      # Implements the MiniGridWorld environment using Gymnasium
-├── main.py             # Entry point for running the training and evaluation
-├── README.md           # This file, providing an overview of the repository
-├── requirements.txt    # List of dependencies required to run the code
-└── utils.py            # Utility functions for visualizing the environment and results
+└── app
+|  ├── .gitignore
+|  ├── grid_search.py
+|  ├── main.py
+|  ├── q_learning_hyperparameter_results.csv
+|  ├── q_learning.py
+|  ├── q_values_q_learning.pkl
+|  ├── q_values_sarsa.pkl
+|  ├── render_optimal_policy.py
+|  ├── run_qrid_search.py
+|  ├── sarsa_hyperparameter_results.csv
+|  ├── sarsa.py
+|  └──  utils.py
+└── README.md
+└── requirements.txt
+└── tests
+   └── unit-tests
+   |   ├── ...
+   |   └── ...
+   └── integration-tests
+      ├── ...
+      └── ...

 ```

 Here's a brief description of the files in this repository:

+The directory structure consists of the following components:

+- `app`: Contains the main application code.
+  - `.gitignore`: Specifies files and directories to be ignored by Git version control.
+  - `grid_search.py`: Implements the grid search algorithm to find optimal hyperparameters.
+  - `main.py`: Main script to run and train the agent in the MiniGridWorld environment.
-- `agent.py`: This file contains the implementation of the Tabular Q-Learning agent, including the Q-table and learning algorithm.
+  - `q_learning_hyperparameter_results.csv`: CSV file containing the results of Q-Learning hyperparameter search.
-- `environment.py`: This file implements the MiniGridWorld environment using the OpenAI Gymnasium library, providing the necessary functions to interact with the environment.
-- `main.py`: The main entry point for running the training and evaluation process.
-It sets up the environment, creates an agent, and runs the training loop.
+  - `q_learning.py`: Implements the Q-Learning algorithm.
+  - `q_values_q_learning.pkl`: Pickle file to store the learned Q-values from Q-Learning.
+  - `q_values_sarsa.pkl`: Pickle file to store the learned Q-values from SARSA.
+  - `render_optimal_policy.py`: Renders the optimal policy learned by the agent.
+  - `run_grid_search.py`: Script to run the grid search for optimal hyperparameters.
+  - `sarsa_hyperparameter_results.csv`: CSV file containing the results of SARSA hyperparameter search.
+  - `sarsa.py`: Implements the SARSA algorithm.
+  - `utils.py`: Contains utility functions used in the application.
-- `README.md`: The file you are currently reading, providing an overview of the repository and instructions for setup.
+- `README.md`: The main documentation file providing an overview of the project.
-- `requirements.txt`: A file that lists the dependencies required to run the code.
-You can install these dependencies using `pip` as mentioned in the installation section.
+- `requirements.txt`: Lists the required Python dependencies for the project.
-- `utils.py`: Contains utility functions for visualizing the environment and displaying results, which can aid in understanding the agent's behavior.
+- `tests`: Contains unit and integration tests for the application.
+  - `unit-tests`: Directory for unit tests.
+  - `integration-tests`: Directory for integration tests.

-Feel free to explore the code files, modify them, and experiment with different settings to understand and improve the Tabular Q-Learning algorithm on MiniGridWorld.
+Feel free to explore the code files, modify them, and experiment with different settings to understand and improve the Tabular Q-Learning and SARSA algorithms on MiniGridWorld.

 ## Testing